How to Make Sure Your Cake Always Comes Out Moist

 How to Make a Cake Moist

 There are many steps in the cake-baking process where things can go awry.
-Follow these guidelines for a moist cake.
+Follow these three simple guidelines for a moist cake.

 What about baking soda and baking powder?
-Nope, they aren’t interchangeable either.
-See a pattern here?
-Indeed, following the ingredient list to the letter is a top secret to moist cake.
+Nope, they aren't interchangeable either.
+Following the ingredient list to the letter is the key to making a moist cake.
 Measuring your ingredients properly can also help you achieve a moist cake.
 For example, too much flour can cause a dry cake.

-- Preheat your oven at least 10 minutes, and use an oven thermometer to make sure that the oven reaches the proper temperature.
+- Preheat your oven at least 10 minutes, and use an oven thermometer ($7, Target) to make sure that the oven reaches the proper temperature.

 - If you're using dark cake pans, reduce the oven temperature called for in your recipe by 25°F.